DeCaelo/AdvancedNode/README.md

-# AdvancedNodeStarter

-Starting project for a course on Advanced Node @ Udemy
+# Advanced Node

+* Learn caching with Redis.
+* Continuous Integration with TravisCI.
+* add image upload with S3 and Node.

 #### 83. Inner Workings of Sessions: